Brohan7524/drug_safety_management/README.md

   much as by actual event frequency.
 This project treats it as a **data quality and MDM exercise**, not a clinical safety conclusion.
-- The record cap in `01_fetch_data.py` (1,500 records per search term) is a deliberate scope choice to keep the pull fast and reproducible for a portfolio project, not a technical ceiling — openFDA has ~690K+ Humira reports alone.
+- The record cap in `01_fetch_data.py` (1,500 records per search term) is a deliberate scope choice to keep the pull fast and reproducible, not a technical ceiling — openFDA has ~690K+ Humira reports alone.
 - The near-duplicate heuristic in Silver is not validated against ground-truth labels; it's a defensible, explainable approximation of a problem FAERS documentation itself acknowledges exists.